anebz/cloud/Accreditations/aws_developer_associate.md

 ### S3

 Serverless storage service, best suited for objects and BLOB data.
-Avoid using reduced redundancy and don't use S3 for static web hosting, since HTTPS is not allowed.
 S3 has a pricing for every TB for month.
 For log files, if objects change frequently it needs update buffering.

+Avoid using reduced redundancy and don't use S3 for static web hosting, since HTTPS is not allowed.
+When creating a static website hosting, you can configure index document, error document and conditional redirection on object name.
+It's not possible to configure conditional error on object name.

 When using CloudFormation to delete buckets, make sure that all objects are deleted before deleting the bucket.